henkvancann/FNcompGordian/FNcompGordian.md

 # Similarities

 All wallets complement each other in some ways.

+## Teamplayers Gordian Wallet (GW) and Fully Noded (FN)
+The general idea is `multisig` is by far the most secure way to use bitcoin, both GW and FN are excellent multsig wallets, it’s generally a good idea to use many wallets for your multisig setup, with that in mind the two together make an excellent team.

-## All Bitcoin only wallets
+## All 'Bitcoin only' wallets
 Except for Gordian Wallet, which also keeps keys for Decentralised IDs.

+## Developers (have) the same (background)
+GW and FN are developed by the one and only developer `@Fonta1n3`.
+Wasabi and Samourai are both CoinJoin forks.
+Developers have their background
 ## Hardware Wallet Interface
 Our comparison here keeps the discussion lean about Hardware Wallets.
 An extensive list can be found on github [here](https://github.com/bitcoin-core/HWI)